-This directive marks the beginning of the description of a module (or package submodule, in which case the name should be fully qualified, including the package name).
+This directive marks the beginning of the description of a module, package, or submodule.
+The name should be fully qualified (i.e. including the package name for submodules).

 The platform option, if present, is a comma-separated list of the platforms on which the module is available (if it is available on all platforms, the option should be omitted).
 The keys are short identifiers;